reorproject/reor/README.md

 ## About
-**Reor** is a private note-taking app that uses AI to organize notes: it automatically links related ideas, answers questions with your notes as context and provides full semantic search.
-Everything is stored locally and you can edit your notes with an Obsidian-like markdown editor.
+**Reor** is a desktop note-taking app that uses AI to help you organize your notes: it automatically links related ideas, answers questions on your notes and provides semantic search.
+Everything is stored locally and you can edit your notes with a standard markdown editor.

-Reor was built right from the very start to **run models locally**.
-Running models locally *(and privately)* is essential: no one entity should be in control of AGI and put it behind a black box, no matter how "open" they claim to be.
+From the start, Reor was built to run models locally.
+Where they can, tools for thought should default to being private.
+In the age of AI, that means keeping models on-device.
+Reor stands on the shoulders of giants [Llama.cpp](https://github.com/ggerganov/llama.cpp) and [Transformers.js](https://github.com/xenova/transformers.js) to enable this.
+(And you do have the option to connect to OpenAI models or any OpenAI-compatible API if you wish.)

+### How can it possibly be "self-organizing"?

+1. Everything you write is chunked and embedded into an internal [vector database](https://github.com/lancedb/lancedb).
+2. Related notes are connected automatically via vector similarity.
+3. LLM-powered Q&A performs full RAG with the notes in the corpus.
+4. Everything can be searched semantically.

+One way to think about Reor is as a RAG app with two generators: the LLM and the human.
+In Q&A mode, the LLM is fed retrieved context from the corpus based on the question.
+Similarly, in editor mode, the human can toggle the sidebar to also reveal "retrieved" notes from the corpus.
+This is quite a powerful way of "augmenting" your ideas by comparing them to related ideas from your corpus.

 https://github.com/reorproject/reor/assets/17236551/1bbc1b2d-c3d9-451c-a008-7f12c84f96db

-### How can it possibly be "self-organizing"?

-- Everything you write is chunked and embedded into an internal [vector database](https://github.com/lancedb/lancedb).
-- Related notes are connected automatically via vector similarity.
-- LLM-powered Q&A performs full RAG with the notes in the corpus.
-- Everything can be searched semantically.

 ### Getting Started